-"If you can find a new agent who can put up with your tantrums and all the other shit you send my way, be my guest, Edward."
+"If you can find a new agent that can put up with the tantrums and all the other shit you send my way, be my guest, Edward."

 Edward flipped Jasper the bird then looked at the brunette beauty, who was still totally unaware of his presence.
 He was going to say something to her immediately but instead he made use of the illicit time he had to scrutinize Isabella before she noticed him.

-He studied every inch of her; from her luscious mahogany hair that was tucked behind her ears and fell in curls almost to her waist; to her small but curvaceous body, casually dressed in a plain grey hooded top and faded jeans; down to her bare toesnails covered with bright blue polish.
+He studied every inch of her; from her luscious mahogany hair that was tucked behind her ears and fell in curls almost to her waist; to her small but curvaceous body, casually dressed in a plain grey hooded top and faded jeans; then to her bare toenails painted with bright blue polish.

 Isabella carried on reading her book until it was time to turn over the page when she looked up and saw Edward standing there gazing down at her.

-"Can I help you?" she asked as she laid the book on her lap.
+"Can I help you?" she asked politely as she laid the book on her lap.

 "I invited you to come and sit with me; why didn't you come?"